 One flower that gives Autumn Cross a good run for its money in the danger department is Oleander.
 Known as one of the most poisonous plants on earth, it is often used in suicidal cases around southern India.
 Its numerous toxic compounds can affect the nervous, digestive and cardiovascular systems, all at the same time.

 Step away from the Rhododendron; this popular evergreen shrub with its large, beautiful blooms has been known for its toxicity since ancient times.
 It contains a toxin called Andromeda which causes nausea, severe pains, paralysis and even death.
 Azaleas, members of the same plant-family are also poisonous.

 4. Angel’s Trumpet

-Despite its name, there’s something very evil about this plant.
-The toxins it contains can be fatal to humans and a number of animals.
-Known as a powerful hallucinogen, Angel’s Trumpet should not be used for recreational purposes, since the risk of an overdose is very high.
+Despite its name, there’s something evil about this plant.
+Its toxins can be fatal to mere mortals and a number of animals.
+Known as a powerful hallucinogen, Angel’s Trumpet should not be used for recreational purposes as the risk of an overdose is very high.